 Visit Old MacDonald’s farm

 In a nod to Land of Make Believe’s dairy farm roots, there’s an adorable barn with domestic farm animals in the middle of the park.
-It was a nice break from the rides and water park to visit and see the animals and had some shady areas to duck out of the sun.
+We enjoyed taking a break from the rides and water park to visit the animals and relax in shaded areas away from the sun.
 Plus, it’s a good place for younger kids to hang out if older siblings go on rides.
 There were quite a few animals to see on the farm, but my kids said they loved the cow the most.

 Step back in time

-Besides the amusement rides, there’s lots of history at Land of Make Believe.
-The Douglas DC-3 was first produced in 1935, and it revolutionized air transport in the ’30s and ’40s.
+Besides the amusement rides, Land of Make Believe has lots of history.
+The Douglas DC-3 was first produced in 1935 and revolutionized air transport in the ’30s and ’40s.
 It was considered one of the most significant transport aircraft ever built because of its impact on the airline industry and its service in WWII.
-This was a favorite family spot for us because my son could climb into the cockpit, and we were fascinated to hear its story and how it was acquired by Land of Make Believe.
+This was a favorite spot for us because my son could climb into the cockpit, and we were fascinated to hear its story and how Land of Make Believe acquired it.
 Continuing the history theme, we took a train ride on the 1863 CP Huntington Civil War Train, built in Paterson, NJ.
 The train takes a trip through a tunnel and all around the park.
-We also saw you can take a ride on the Off-Road Safari Adventure to see the Wild West of the 1700s, though we ran out of time.
-Another activity my kids thought looked fun was mining for gems and fossils at the Land of Make Believe Mining Company.
+We also saw you can ride on the Off-Road Safari Adventure to see the Wild West of the 1700s, though we ran out of time.
+Another activity everyone thought looked fun was mining for gems and fossils at the Land of Make Believe Mining Company.
 We vowed to come back and try these next time.

 What to know before you go

-The Land of Make Believe is open daily from Memorial Day until the weekend after Labor Day.
+The Land of Make Believe is open on weekends only from Memorial Day until the third weekend in June and then everyday from June 18, 2023, to Labor Day.
 The hours are 10 AM-6 PM, with the water park closing at 5:30 PM.
-We found it was easy to do the entire park in a day, and it gives you plenty of time at the water park.
-There are height requirements for some rides, and kids under 3 are limited to certain rides, such as the carousel, train, and the water park.
-Daily tickets are discounted online or at the gate to $35 for everyone (kids under 3 are free) and include all the attractions and the waterpark.
+We found it easy to do the entire park in a day, giving you plenty of time at the water park.
+There are height requirements for some rides, and kids under 3 are limited to certain rides, such as the carousel, train, and water park.
+Daily tickets are discounted online or at the gate to $45 for everyone, except for seniors, which are $43 (kids under 36 months are free) and include all the attractions and the waterpark.
 Keep in mind there are no refunds or rain checks, and all sales are final.
 While we packed a few snacks, you can bring food for a picnic or purchase refreshments at the park.
-There are also shows, lockers, games, a gift shop, and free parking.
+There are shows, lockers, games, a gift shop, and free parking.

 Land of Make Believe